qkzk/fm/development.md

   - [x] FIX: preview of big highlighted source file is slow.
 Fix it by preventing those preview for files larger than 32kiB.
   - [x] display the number of flagged files
   - [x] improve preview first line
+  - [x] FIX: previewing a file without read permission crashes.
+Use Empty preview as default.

 - [ ] Version 0.1.50 : safety & memory usage